Projects per year

 Stefanie Brandstetter

-- Institute Krems Bioanalytics - PhD Student in Biomedical Mass Spectrometry / Institute Krems Bioanalytics
+- IMC Krems University of Applied Sciences, Institute Krems Bioanalytics - PhD Student in Biomedical Mass Spectrometry / Institute Krems Bioanalytics

 Person: Research Assistent